 Tuituia framework and tools

-Keep accurate records
+Practice standard: Keep accurate records

-See and engage whānau, wider family, caregivers and when appropriate victims of offending by tamariki
+Practice standard: See and engage whānau, wider family, caregivers and when appropriate victims of offending by tamariki

 Working with Māori: Te Toka Tūmoana

-Our Māori Cultural Framework
+Our Māori cultural framework

 3 Keep in contact with whānau or family, caregivers and other people important to rangatahi

-Keep the youth advocate and the Police informed about progress with remand discussions and planning.
-Alert the Police and youth advocate to any emerging wellbeing needs for rangatahi and advocate for them to have these met, such as contact with whānau or family and medical care.
+Keep the youth advocate and Police informed about progress with remand discussions and planning.
+Alert Police and the youth advocate to any emerging wellbeing needs for the rangatahi and advocate for them to have these met, such as contact with whānau or family and medical care.

 5 Keep the youth justice coordinator informed